PeterTM/mqtt-energi/README.md

 # mqtt-energi
-Protocol documentation myenergi device to device communications and nd mqtt bridge for local data access
+Protocol documentation myenergi device to device communications and mqtt bridge for local data access

 ## Introduction
 This repository is meant to document reverse engineering attempts on the device-to-device communications used between myenergi devices for the purposes of intercepting them and posting the data to a local MQTT server.